zhmcclient/python-zhmcclient/docs/appendix.rst

   Storage Site
      A location that houses a set of storage switches and storage subsystems within the FICON storage configuration of a DPM-enabled :term:`CPC`.
-     A primary site (named "Primary Site") exists by default and cannot be deleted.
-An alternate site at a remote location can be created and deleted.
+     A Storage Site object with `type="primary"` always exists for the primary site and cannot be deleted.
+Additional Storage Site objects can be created and deleted.

      For details, see section :ref:`Storage Sites`.